 Because PTSD can have such a major impact on the lives of those who have experienced trauma, treatment may often be more involved than it is for other mental health disorders.
 Let’s take a look at how people with PTSD can receive treatment for their symptoms.

 Medications like antidepressants may be given to individuals during PTSD treatment who need to better control depressive symptoms like sadness, anxiety, and anger.
-Sleep medications or other medications that tackle specific symptoms listed above may also be prescribed if they help the individual better cope with the disorder.
+Sleep medications or other medications for PTSD that tackle specific symptoms listed above may also be prescribed if they help the individual better cope with the disorder.
 These medications are often used alongside therapy to help people with PTSD lessen the severity of their symptoms while recovering from and learning how to better control the psychological symptoms of the disorder.

 Because not everyone who develops PTSD will end up sharing the same experience, the type of therapy involved will vary from person to person.
 One of the most used forms of therapy is cognitive-behavioral therapy (CBT), which is essentially a type of talk therapy used to help you develop more awareness around your symptoms and the root of them.
 CBT then teaches you to challenge these thoughts and develop coping mechanisms that will help you deal with these thoughts when they arise.
 You may also go through therapies that help you face the traumatic event so that you can overcome the fear and anxiety that accompany the incident.
 It’s important to note that therapy happens at your pace – your therapist is there to help you heal, not to cause even more harm.